Georgia Residential Lease Agreement

 Bed Bugs Informs tenants whether the property or an adjacent unit has a history of suspected bed bug infestation, and reminds the tenant of the obligation to report suspected infestation immediately.

 Late/Returned Check Fees Specifies late fees or returned check fees related to the lease.
-In Georgia there are no restrictions on late fees, but returned check fees are capped at $30 (if the check amount is under $600) or 5% of the check value (if greater than $600).
+Georgia has no restrictions on late fees.
+Returned check fees are capped at the greater of $30 or 5% of the check value, plus any bank fees.

 Medical Marijuana Use Informs tenants about policy related to medical marijuana use on the rental property.
 Some state laws allow landlords to restrict marijuana usage to non-smoking methods only, or allow use only in designated smoking areas.

-Non-Refundable Fees Charges not agreed by the tenant in the lease may be refundable upon lease termination.
+Non-Refundable Fees Charges not agreed by the tenant in the lease may be refundable when the lease ends.
 For Georgia landlords to charge a non-refundable fee, it must be disclosed and agreed as such in the lease.

 Smoking Informs tenants of designated smoking areas that do not interfere with the quiet enjoyment of other tenants.